Capgemini/capgemini.github.io/_posts/2024-04-03-dcx-react-library-v1-is-here.md

 Most of our components has been redesigned without introducing any breaking change adding the usage of tokens.
 We improved our documentation adding a new section called design system:
 ![Documentation](/images/2024-04-03-dcx-react-library-v1-is-here/dcx-react-library-v1-storybook.jpg)

-And if we made you curious to understand how it work, we created a quick video that will explain how to start using it:
+If the use of tokens has peeked your interest and you are curious to understand how it works we have created a quick video that illustrates how to start using it:

 <div class="small-12 medium-8 large-4 small-centered columns">
    <div class="flex-video">